 | 10,000 and above | 0.05% |

 A targeted send to under 500 people converts at more than ten times the rate of a send to your full list.
-That is not a small difference.
-It fundamentally changes what your email programme can realistically do.
+See the link below to our email segmentation guide to understand how your business can benefit from a more targeted email audience.

-This is not complicated to set up.
-Most email tools let you create segments based on tags, groups, or purchase behaviour.
+This is not complicated to set up, as most email tools let you create segments based on tags, groups, or purchase behaviour.
 If you want a practical framework for doing this, the email segmentation guide covers the approach in detail.
+For a worked example of how segmentation and list hygiene lifted newsletter performance for a small retailer, see the online retail case study.

-Automated emails convert at 0.42%, which is 31% better than the 0.32% campaign average.
-The reason is straightforward: automations fire when someone does something that signals buying intent.
+According to the study, automated emails convert at 0.42%, which is 31% better than the 0.32% campaign average.
+The reason is actually straightforward, as automations fire when someone does something that signals buying intent.
 An abandoned cart email goes out when someone was seconds from purchasing.
-A welcome sequence lands when someone is most engaged with you.
-The timing is inherently better.
+A welcome sequence lands when someone is most engaged with you - the timing is inherently better for these automated emails that are being sent based upon a recipient’s action.

-But here is the trap.
-Because automations convert better per email sent, it is tempting to conclude they are more important than regular campaigns.
-The data says the opposite.
+But this is a bit of a trap.
+Because automations convert better per email sent, it is tempting to conclude they are more important than regular campaigns, however the data shows the opposite.
 Campaigns generate roughly 92% of all email-driven orders, because the volume of emails sent through campaigns is far higher.

 The right mental model is that automations are a floor and campaigns are the ceiling.
 A good abandoned cart sequence recovers sales you would otherwise lose.
 A weekly or fortnightly campaign to your whole list, or relevant segments of it, is where the majority of your email revenue actually comes from.